 Evaluate and select physical connections at a system-wide level using holistic cost-benefit analysis.

+Locate new public facilities and services in central locations.

 Promote social and economic justice to address structural social and economic inequities and racism.

 Recognize the legacy and presence of structural racism and inequities in Petaluma and implement anti-racist policies and programs.